 In an ideal manuscript-editing situation, communication flows between author and book editor (via e-mails or even a phone call, if necessary).
 I know firsthand how much effort goes into writing a book, so I assume you care passionately about your brainchild and want to do a thorough job of bringing it to perfection.
 For this reason, I follow the procedure that most publishers use: first pass, author review, and cleanup.
 The only difference is that I break each manuscript into three-chapter sections (or whatever size the author wants a section to be).
-(See the article "Free Editing Sample and Price Quote" for pricing and details on installment payments.)
+(See the article "Free Sample Edit and Price Quote" for pricing and details on installment payments.)

 1. First Pass: In the first stage of book editing, I turn on “Track Changes” so that every change I make shows up in another font color, compared to the original black type.
 Later, when you, the author, type in comments or answers to queries, they will appear in a third color.
 If I encounter a written passage I don’t understand, I insert a query in the text to you.
 I might fill an edited book with thirty to fifty queries, all of which you will need to answer when reviewing the edits.
 While editing a book, I make thousands of judgment calls without querying, if I feel that I understand what you are trying to say.
 In some cases, however, I really cannot guess what you mean, so I must insert a query.
 Until receiving your answer, I put off editing that sentence until the “second pass,” or “cleanup.”
 It is crucial that you answer my queries because if certain passages confuse me, they may equally mystify the reader.
 You, the author, being so close to the book, might not realize that the meaning of a sentence is not crystal clear to everyone who reads it.
 Only when I learn what you really meant can I edit the sentence during cleanup to reflect your intent.